Usage-Based Pricing

 History mode tables

 Every time a record's value in a source table with history mode enabled changes, we insert a new row in the destination table.
-This new row counts towards MAR when changed, and your usage depends on the number of changes.
+This new row counts towards MAR only when there is changed data, and your usage depends on the number of changes.

 Re-import tables